Lowkey-Awesome-Developers/Documentation/requirements_breakdown/user_stories_and_task_cards.md

 4. For each turn, the player rolls the two dice.
 They move the number of spaces shown on the dice and arrive at a board space.
 Players move clockwise around the board.

     - each turn, the player rolls two dice.
-        - move the player the total of the two die around the board (clockwise)
+        - move the player the total of the two dice around the board (clockwise)

 ---